Penrose-type inequalities with a Euclidean background

-Next, we recall the definition of the ADM mass \cite{adm}, a number associated to any asymptotically flat manifold, which provides a measure of the rate at which the metric becomes flat near infinity.
-Bartnik proved that the ADM mass is a geometric invariant \cite{bartnik}. \begin{definition} The \textbf{ADM mass} of an asymptotically flat manifold $(M,g)$ is the number
+Next, we recall the definition of the ADM mass \cite{adm}, a number associated to any asymptotically flat manifold, which in a sense provides a measure of the rate at which the metric decays at infinity.
+Bartnik \cite{bartnik} and Chru\'sciel \cite{Chr} proved that the ADM mass is a geometric invariant. \begin{definition} The \textbf{ADM mass} of an asymptotically flat manifold $(M,g)$ of dimension $n$ is the number